m0ru/bak/02_problemdescription.md

 For exploring these interaction, several prototypes -- both paper-based and (partly) interactive -- had already been designed, the latest of which was a (graphical) overhaul by Ulf Harr.
-The version preceding that one had also already been implemented using angular 1.x.
+The version preceding that one had also already been implemented using Angular 1.x.

 <!-- TODO { screens from last prototype } -->